rekha-balan/azure-docs-test2-pr.nl-NL/articles/hdinsight/hdinsight-hadoop-manage-ambari-rest-api.md

     From this list, you need to copy the name of the component (for example, **spark\_thrift\_sparkconf** and the **tag** value.

-2. Retrieve the configuration for the component and tag by using the following commands.
-Replace **spark-thrift-sparkconf** and **INITIAL** with the component and tag that you want to retrieve the configuration for.
+2. Retrieve the configuration for the component and tag by using the following commands:

     ```bash
-    curl -u admin:$PASSWORD -sS -G "https://$CLUSTERNAME.azurehdinsight.net/api/v1/clusters/$CLUSTERNAME/configurations?type=spark-thrift-sparkconf&tag=INITIAL" \
+    curl -u admin -sS -G "https://$CLUSTERNAME.azurehdinsight.net/api/v1/clusters/$CLUSTERNAME/configurations?type=spark-thrift-sparkconf&tag=INITIAL" \
     | jq --arg newtag $(echo version$(date +%s%N)) '.items[] | del(.href, .version, .Config) | .tag |= $newtag | {"Clusters": {"desired_config": .}}' > newconfig.json
     ```